wenyaoxue/notes/SDET/day1.md

 # testing
 * testng and junit are alternatives
 * junit open source
+* both provide assertion library and annotations
 ## testng
-* more specific for testing, next generation
+* more specific for testing, esp functional, next generation
 * provides HTML reports (not just pass/fail)
 * more annotations
 * supports grouping and prioritization of testcases